astroumd/lmtoy/docs/wishlist.md

   be with the code with minimal repetition of the keyword names.
 Should we look at e.g. click , docopt, clize.
 The new view_spec_point.py script uses docopt to see how we like this.
+  Thus this item has been tried out, and if deemed a good thing, conversion of other script can be done.

-* Here and there more sensible defaults are needed for keywords. [docopt could solve this too, as can be seen in the new "view_spec_point.py"
+* Here and there more sensible defaults are needed for keywords. [docopt would solve this too]

 * Using the -c flag and the other options are confusing.
 Would be nice if the other options can override the configuration